mimibedeli/WordRush/README.md

 # WordRush
-WordRush is a fast-paced, interactive terminal based word game where players form real words using a random selection of 8 letters.
-The game features built-in power-ups, score tracking, and time-based challenges to make gameplay engaging and competitive.
+WordRush is a fast-paced, interactive terminal-based word game where players form real words using a random selection of 8 letters.
+The game includes power-ups, score tracking, multiplayer support, and time-based challenges to make gameplay fun and competitive.

 # How to Play
-1. When you start the game, you’ll receive 8 random letters.
+1. When the game starts, choose from three modes: Solo, Versus Computer, or Multiplayer (2–4 players).

-2. You have 60 seconds to enter as many valid English words as possible using the provided letters.
+2. You’ll receive 8 random letters to form as many valid English words as possible in 60 seconds.

-3. Optional power-ups may appear randomly at the start of the round:
+3. Optional power-ups may appear at the start of a round:

-- Wildcard – Add or remove a letter from your set.
+   - **Wildcard** – Add or remove a letter from your set.

-- Extra Time – Increases the round duration to 70 seconds.
+   - **Extra Time** – Extends the round to 70 seconds.

-- Double Points – Doubles your final score.
+   - **Double Points** – Doubles your total score at the end of the round.

-- Type quit anytime to end the game early.
+4. Type `quit` at any time to end the round early.

+5. Points are awarded based on word length, with bonuses for using all 8 letters.

 # Requirements
 - Python 3.x